-- 1. Collect aircraft observations of thermodynamics (e.g., mid-level moisture) and dynamics (e.g., vertical wind shear) in the air mass surrounding and ahead of a pre-TD. - 2.
+- 1. Collect aircraft observations of thermodynamics and dynamics in the air mass surrounding and ahead of a pre-TD. - 2.
 Consecutive missions are recommended to observe the evolution of the observations over time and how that pertains to the (non-)development of a pre-TD.